Ionikos Nikaias: History

 Ionikos Nikaias was founded in 1965, after the merger of the two former clubs of Nikaia (in those years called Kokkinia), Aris Piraeus and A.E.
 Nikaia.
 The first departments of the club were the football and the basketball teams.
 These are the most successful departments of the club so far.
 The football team has played in the Greek Super League (1st-tier) many times, and it has reached a final of the Greek Cup.
-It has also played in the UEFA Cup three times.
+It has also played in the UEFA Cup one time.

 The basketball team of Ionikos, was also founded in 1965.
 The most important period of the club was the late 1970s and early 1980s, when the club played in the top-tier level Greek Basket League.
 Ionikos had notable players, such as Panagiotis Giannakis, and it played two times in the FIBA Korać Cup.